lambertxiao/go-mempool/README.md

 ## Introduction

-mempool is a simple memory pool (memory pool) implementation, which is used to improve memory utilization and performance.
+mempool is a simple memory pool implementation, which is used to improve memory utilization and performance.
 It provides a configurable-size cache pool for repeatedly allocating and recycling memory blocks of the same size.

 The memory pool pre-allocates a certain number of memory blocks and stores them in a stack, avoiding frequent memory allocation and deallocation operations.
 When memory needs to be allocated, a usable memory block is directly taken from the pool; when the memory block is no longer needed, it is returned to the pool for future use.